prazdevs/prazdevs/README.md

 ## 👋 Hey, I'm Sacha!

-I'm 28 y-o, he/they and I'm a web developer based in France.
+I'm 28 y-o, I go by any pronoun and I'm a web developer based in France.
 I mostly do Typescript & Javascript stuff and love working with Vue.
 I value user experience and accessibility a lot.
 Besides coding, I like [playing bass](https://www.instagram.com/listen.to.under/) and [cosplaying](https://www.instagram.com/praz_cos/).